Cysteine–tRNA ligase

-The three substrates of this enzyme are ATP, L-cysteine, and tRNA(Cys), whereas its three products are AMP, diphosphate, and L-cysteinyl-tRNA(Cys).
+The three substrates of this enzyme are ATP, L-cysteine, and tRNA^{Cys}, whereas its three products are AMP, diphosphate, and L-cysteinyl-tRNA^{Cys}.

-This enzyme belongs to the family of ligases, specifically those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-cysteine:tRNACys ligase (AMP-forming).
+There are two isozymes in humans, encoded by the genes CARS1 (cytoplasmic) and CARS2 (mitochondrial).
+This enzyme belongs to the family of ligases, specifically those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-cysteine:tRNA^{Cys} ligase (AMP-forming).
 Other names in common use include cysteinyl-tRNA synthetase, cysteinyl-transferRNA synthetase, cysteinyl-transfer ribonucleate synthetase, and cysteine translase.
 This enzyme participates in cysteine metabolism and aminoacyl-tRNA biosynthesis.